PedroZappa/42_push_swap/README.md

 >
 > The objective of `push_swap` is to sort the values in `stack_a` in **ascending order** using a set of `push_swap` operations.

+* In case of an error, it displays "Error" followed by a `\n` to `stderr`.

+Errors include:
+* Some arguments are not integers.
+* Some arguments are bigger than an integer.
+* Some arguments are duplicates.

 ## `push_swap` Operations

 To get the stack sorted, we have the following operations at our disposal: